highvelcty/growbies/docs/source/4xfullbridge.rst

 Load Cell Scale (March 2025)
 ============================
-An investigation was made into using load cells as a means for mass measurement in an agricultural context.
+An exploration was made into using load cells as a means for mass measurement in an agricultural context.

 Distributed Full Bridge Scale